Corruptions of Supervised Learning Problems: Typology and Mitigations: A Taxonomy of Corruptions in Supervised Learning

-\paragraph{Constructing joint corruption as a combination of partial ones} We now aim to enumerate all possible ways of constructing joint corruptions, \ie, of the type $\ka : X \tm Y \karrow X \tm Y$, by combining the nodes in \cref{fig:corruptions} through the superposition operation \cref{p:super}.
+We now enumerate all possible ways of constructing joint corruptions, \ie, of the type $\ka \colon \XY \karrow \XY$, by combining the nodes in \cref{fig:corruptions} through the superposition operation \cref{p:super}.
 To this end, we introduce an additional condition to be imposed on the combinations of partial corruptions.

-\begin{defbox} A {\bfseries pairwise corruption} is a joint corruption $\ka$ generated by superposition of two partial corruptions, $\tau \otm \lambda$, such that none of the involved partial corruptions can be decomposed further as a combination of Markov kernel via the \cref{p:comp,p:prod,p:super} operations. \end{defbox} Effectively, we are forbidding the use of additional ``hidden'' spaces beyond the specified domain and image so to ensure that our proposed taxonomy of combined partial corruptions (or, joint factorized corruptions) is complete.
+\begin{definition} A Markovian corruption, induced by a kernel $\ka \in \mc M (\XY,\XY)$, is said to be a \textbf{one-step Markovian (joint) corruption} if $\ka$ is formed as a superposition of two partial corruptions, \ie, $\tau \otm \lambda$, such that neither $\tau$ nor $\lambda$ can be further decomposed using the operations defined in \cref{p:comp,p:prod,p:super,p:part-chain}. \end{definition} This definition is intentionally crafted to capture the most fundamental forms of composable corruption: those that occur in a single step, \ie, without further factorizing the kernels.
+By identifying and analyzing these atomic components, we establish a clear and comprehensive taxonomy of combined corruptions.